cs3org/OCM-API/IETF-RFC.md

                 only support `webdav`.

    * Protocol details for `webdav` MAY contain:
+     * REQUIRED uri (string)
+                    An URI to access the remote resource.
+The URI MAY be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used, or it MAY be absolute.
+The latter is recommended in case the receiver cannot unambiguously identify the sending server's endpoint (e.g. because of reverse proxies).
      * OPTIONAL sharedSecret (string) - required if no `code` field is given for the Share as a whole (see above).
                     An optional secret to be used to access the resource, such as a bearer token.